abudesai/rt_mc_class_base_simple_ann_tf_keras/README.md

 - tensorflow
 - keras

 This is a Multi-class Classifier that uses Artificial Neural Network Classifier implemented through TensorFlow and Keras.
+It has 2 hidden layers.

 We use stochastic gradient descent (SGD) to optimize the loss of this model.
 We apply softmax to the last layer to output a probability distribution on the K target classes.